slviajero/tinybasic/MANUAL.md

 40 DIM A(20)

 In this examples B$ is also deleted.
-All variables defined after the object to be clear are deleed as well.
+All variables defined after the object to be clear are deleted as well.
 The heap is simply reset to the previous state.
 This mechanism can be used to define local variables in subroutines.
 Simply clear the first variable defined in the subroutine before calling RETURN.

 ## IOT language set